mahmoudaboueleneen/tomasulo/docs/report.md

 ### The N-1 Bug

-Initially, we were not going to separate our application into a client and server, and we were just going to have frontend and backend logic all under one big `src` folder.
+Initially, we were not going to separate our application into a client and server, and we were just going to have frontend and backend logic all in one place with no need to make network requests between the frontend and backend, which was - and still seems like - the obvious, intuitive way to go about an application like this.

-However, we ran into a bug in which we tried setting a value of an object to a number, and what happened was that number would always be set as that number minus one.
-We tried everything, and the error made absolutely no sense and the only way that it was fixed was when we separated our backend logic into a server and called that server from our React client.
+However, we ran into an absurdly rare bug in which we tried setting a value of a field in an object to a number, and what happened was that number would always get set as that number minus one.
+No matter what number N we gave it, it would give us back N-1.
+We tried everything, and the error made absolutely no sense.
+We console logged the value inside the setter for this object's field, and it was N inside the setter, even after setting the value, but then after exiting the setter method and going back, and console logging in the next line directly after calling the setter on this object, the value would be N-1.

+The only way that it was fixed was when we separated our backend logic into a server and called that server from our React client.

-We reached a conclusion that this bug is due to a 0.00001% chance error (probably an exaggeration, but you get it) that is caused by the Typescript compiler due to some unusual arrangement of dependencies in our project.
+We reached a conclusion that this bug is due to some 0.00001% chance error (probably an exaggeration, but you get the point) that is caused by the Typescript compiler due to some unusual arrangement of dependencies in our project.

 Due to our limited time, we decided not to delve deeper into investigating how to resolve this issue and not go searching for answers for weird compiler problems that we were unlikely to come across a ready solution for.
 Thus, we decided to swallow the pill and stick to client-server architecture.